What is a Fast Funds card?

 As a security measure to protect the teen, a merchant might ask to see a teen’s ID, which could be a school ID or a driver’s license.
 If the teen doesn’t carry ID, the merchant can match the signature on the back of the card to the teen’s signature on the receipt.

-Yes; the card can be used at ATMs where you see the Pulse or PLUS logo.
+Yes; the card can be used at ATMs where you see the PULSE, ®PLUS or Interlink logos.
 To use your Fast Funds card at an ATM, make sure you select a PIN (personal identification number) when the card is activated.
 When using an ATM other than a First Tennessee ATM, ATM fees may be assessed anytime by the bank or merchant who owns the ATM and by First Tennessee after the first transaction at a non-First Tennessee ATM each month.
 The maximum amount that can be withdrawn from an ATM is $200 per week.
 Parents may elect to establish a lower weekly withdrawal limit by logging into the account and setting individual usage restrictions.

-After 12 consecutive months of no usage, an Inactivity Fee of $3.00 will be assessed each month.
+After 12 consecutive months of no usage, an Inactivity Fee of $3.00 will be assessed each month in which there is no activity.
 This fee will be assessed until the balance on the card reaches $0.00.
 To stop the recurrence of this fee, simply conduct a transaction (a purchase, ATM withdrawal or new Load).

 Please call toll-free 888-222-5056 if you experience problems with the card.
 Customer Service Representatives are available 24 hours a day, 7 days a week.